 New Farm and West End are the eclectic hubs of Brisbane, serving up locally roasted coffees and delicious all day breakfasts.
 They also host an array of cocktail bars, lounges and pubs, ensuring that even the fussiest of drinkers will be happily satisfied.

 Planning on making your night a little more memorable?
 Then head to Fortitude Valley (‘the Valley’) for a night of dancing and meeting new friends.
 Thursdays are student nights in the city, so keep an eye out for drinks specials and hordes of young people lining up outside the clubs.
-Toowong is home to the Wednesday student night with the RE and the Regatta keeping the students of UQ well and truly entertained.
+Toowong is home to the Wednesday student night with the RE keeping the students of UQ well and truly entertained.

 Queen Street Mall is the home of comfort food in simple al fresco style.
 Eagle Street Pier boasts Brisbane’s fine dining scene.
 You’ll find some of the best steaks in Brisbane, beautifully plated sashimi and exquisite modern Australian cuisine all overlooking the bright lights of the Story Bridge or try Elizabeth and Charlotte Streets for slightly cheaper but super tasty fare.